helium/HIP/00XX-lorawan-committee.md

 # Motivation
 [motivation]: #motivation

 Wide-ranging (technical) changes that affect whole countries and regions should never be decided without informed debate and input from the region(s) which will have to live with the effects of such decisions.
-Proper governance procedures are required to ensure that due care is taken
+Proper governance procedures are required to ensure that due care is taken making such decisions.

 # Stakeholders
 [stakeholders]: #stakeholders

 There are two (2) stakeholder groups with this HIP:
  - DEWI LoRaWAN Committee
-    - A clear governance structure will support the DEWI LoRaWAN committee to ensure strong objective,sustainable and inclusive growth, without bias and conflict.
+    - A clear governance structure will support the DEWI LoRaWAN committee to ensure strong, objective, sustainable and inclusive growth, without bias and conflict.
  - Wider Helium Ecosystem
     - Without a clear articulated governance structure decisions made will inadvertedly create unintended consequeces.
 Such decisions without adequate consultation have the potential to create critical user issues and harm growth, which is the reason why selection and governance of this committee are so crucial.

-* Community and stakeholder engagement
+## Community and stakeholder engagement
 We are reaching out to members
  - Github repository feedback
  - Helium Community HIP Discord channel